-If CCI is installed on the same PC as the storage management software for VSP Gx00 models and VSP Fx00 models, use this procedure to remove the CCI software.
+If CCI is installed on the same PC as the storage management software for VSP E series, VSP Gx00 models and VSP Fx00 models, use this procedure to remove the CCI software.

 • If you are discontinuing local or remote copy operations (for example, Shadowlmage, TrueCopy), delete all volume pairs and wait until the volumes are in simplex status.